ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

   look at your code and suggest approaches and fixes.

   There are a few restrictions:
-  - Any code that you didn't write must be cited in the README file that goes along with your submission
+  - Any code that you didn't write must be cited in the comments at the top of all of your submitted code files.

     **Example:** On an open assignment, you and another student chat online about the solution, you figure out a particular helper method together.
-Your README should say “The FOO function was developed in collaboration with Firstname Lastname”
+Your file should say “//The FOO function was developed in collaboration with Firstname Lastname”

     **Example:** On an open assignment, a student posts the